-This chapter is provided to educate citizens of the requirements for successful tree planting sites and to encourage individuals and groups to evaluate the need for trees in and around the Town of Bel Air.
-With the guidance of the Town Tree Committee, this chapter is intended to solicit the cooperation and assistance of the residents of the Town in the planting and maintenance of trees on public and private grounds.
-It is, therefore, the purpose of this chapter to promote and protect the beauty, public health, safety and general welfare of the Town by providing for the regulation of the planting, maintenance and removal of trees within the Town of Bel Air, Maryland.
+This chapter is provided to educate citizens of the requirements for successful public tree planting sites and to encourage individuals and groups to evaluate the need for roadside trees in and around the Town of Bel Air.
+Proper tree planting and maintenance helps to stabilize the urban tree canopy and promotes improved water quality through sediment and erosion control, energy savings through ground surface cooling and a diminished urban heat island effect, wildlife habitat, enhanced property values and the aesthetic benefits of park, street, and landscape trees.
+With the guidance of the Town Tree Committee, this chapter is intended to solicit the cooperation and assistance of the residents of the Town in the planting and maintenance of trees on public and private grounds for the purpose of increasing the urban tree canopy.
+It is, therefore, the purpose of this chapter to promote and protect the beauty, public health, safety and general welfare of the Town by providing for the regulation of the planting, maintenance and removal of public trees within parks and rights-of-way in the Town of Bel Air, Maryland.

 For the purpose of this chapter the following terms, phrases, words, and their derivations shall have the meaning given herein.
 When not inconsistent with the context, words used in the present tense include the future, words in the plural include the singular, and words in the singular include the plural.
 The word "shall" is mandatory and not merely directory.

 - A circular region measured outward from a tree trunk representing the area of the roots that must be maintained or protected for the tree's survival.
 CRZ radius (feet) = trunk diameter (inch).